Nuno-Jesus/Make-A-Make/README.md

 	cc -c $< # The $< expands to the first dependency of this rule (hello.c)
 ```

 The same goes for other dependencies having a `.o` suffix.
 The `$<` is an **Automatic Variable**.
-We'll talk more about Automatic Variables up ahead.Specifically this one is used to handle variable dependency strings, since the value of the dependency is not always the same.
+We'll talk more about Automatic Variables up ahead.
+Specifically this one is used to handle strings with variable values, since the value of the dependency is not always the same.
 Final expansion:

 ```Makefile
 hello.o: hello.c
 	cc -c hello.c
 ```

 **4.** Finally, after all dependencies are generated following the same pattern as before, the `all` rule can execute its recipe.
-The `OBJS` variable is expanded again to its values
+The `OBJS` variable is expanded again to its values:

 ```Makefile
 all: hello.o bye.o highfive.o